 As shown in Annex A, the definitions for the Creative Industries are based on the UK Standard Industrial Classification (SIC) and Standard Occupational Classification (SOC).
 However, the structure of these classifications means that for some SICs, identification of Creative Industries within wider industrial codes is required in order to produce the estimates in this bulletin.
 This is done by taking a proportion of the wider code - to represent only the part within the 'Creative Industries'.
-This methodology is currently being reviewed as part of the evidence review consultation discussed earlier in the Future Work section of this bulletin.
+This methodology is currently being reviewed as discussed earlier in the Future Work section of this bulletin.

 Minor revisions were made to the SIC in 2003.
-The implications of the change from SIC(98) to SIC(03) for this bulletin are minimal with only the definitions for the Designer Fashion and Software sectors being affected.
+The implications of the change from SIC(98) to SIC(03) for this bulletin were minimal with only the definitions for the Designer Fashion and Software sectors being affected.
 Data from 2003 onwards for these sectors are therefore not entirely consistent with previous years.

-A full revision of the SIC structure has recently been undertaken (SIC2007) and will be implemented for data collection from 2008, to be published in 2009.
+A full revision of the SIC structure has recently been undertaken (SIC2007) and implementation has begun.
 These changes will have major implications for the future series and will be dealt with in the wider bulletin methodological review.